engelde/plex-poster-exporter/README.md

 | --verbose       | Show extra information?                                                        | False         |
 | --help          | Show the help message and exit.                                                |               |

+## Notes

+This script expects all of your media files to be in the correct folder structure for Plex.
+If your files are not organized in the way that Plex [recommends](https://support.plex.tv/articles/naming-and-organizing-your-movie-media-files/), you **will not** be able to use this.

 Enjoy!